maxhbr/LDBcollector/md/Sendmail.md

                         "Sendmail"
                     ],
                     "__impliedId": "Sendmail",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "this version of the license dates from 2004.
+                                "this version of the license dates from 2004.
 There several minor variations publichsed since."
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [